Gex-Labella/shadowchain/README.md

 ---

-Shadowchain is a **production-ready Web2-to-Web3 bridge** that automatically mirrors your digital activity from centralized platforms (GitHub, Twitter/X) into a **private, user-owned Polkadot parachain** with encrypted IPFS storage.
+Shadowchain is a **Web2-to-Web3 bridge** that automatically mirrors your digital activity from centralized platforms (GitHub, Twitter/X) into a **private, user-owned Polkadot parachain** with encrypted IPFS storage.

 Unlike traditional backup solutions, Shadowchain gives users **cryptographic ownership** of their data through blockchain-verified timestamps and encryption keys that only they control.
 This creates an **immutable, portable, and verifiable record** of your professional contributions that no platform can delete, censor, or monetize without your consent.